Skip to main content

 Collateral

-There are two types of personal loans: secured and unsecured.
-A secured loan is a process where you are approved in exchange for offering assets to the lender, such as your home.
+If you’re getting a secured loan, you are approved in exchange for offering assets to the lender, such as your home.
 If you default, the lender can claim your assets.
-The benefits of a secured loan is it’s easier to qualify for and you can borrow more at a lower interest rate.
-The disadvantage is you risk losing your assets if you default.
+A secured loan is typically easier to qualify for and you can borrow more at a lower interest rate, but you risk losing your assets if you default.

 An unsecured loan doesn’t need collateral.
 It usually has lower borrowing limits, a higher interest rate and might be tougher to qualify for because there’s no collateral backing it up.